RayDimn/Risk_Of_Rain_2_Expand/README.md

 ## Special Thanks

-Eternalnoob and ApparentReality - Testing / Bug Finding / Tweak Suggestion
+`Eternalnoob` and `ApparentReality` - Testing / Bug Finding / Tweak Suggestion

-B-Gab-K - Help with the Modpack logo and Banners
+`B-Gab-K` - Help with the Modpack Logo and Banners

-## Mod Authors and their mods ( The real heros in this )
+## Mod Authors and their mods ( The real heroes in this )

 bbepis-BepInExPack-5.4.2120
 RiskofThunder-BepInEx_GUI-3.0.3